 Gardening with native plants benefits wildlife and the environment

-ANS maintains beautiful demonstration gardens at Woodend, offers gardening clinics and classes,
+Nature Forward maintains beautiful demonstration gardens at Woodend, offers gardening clinics and classes,

 holds seasonal native plant sales and can even bring expert help right to your garden!

 Gardening with native plants has many great benefits.
-Native plant species are adapted to local soil and climate conditions and have evolved complex relationships with local wildlife.
+Native plant species are adapted to local soil and climate conditions and have evolved complex relationships with local wildlife

 Carefully planned native plant gardens are easier to maintain, use fewer resources, and offer appropriate food and shelter for wildlife.